chenggroup/ai2-kit/doc/manual/nmrnet.md

 ## Install extra packages

-To run the NMRNet tool, you need to install extra packages besides `ai2-kit` since the extra dependencies are too large to be included in the `ai2-kit` package.
+To run the NMRNet tool, you need to install extra packags besides `ai2-kit` since the extra dependencies are too large to be included.
 You can install the extra packages by running the following command:

 ```bash